-Prerequisite(s): ART 250 or MCOM 231, and one of the following: MCOM 111; 171; ART 181, 182, or instructor's consent.
+Prerequisite(s): ART 250 or MCOM 231..
 (3-0 or 3-0) MCOM 351 Business and Technical Writing (3 sem. hrs.)
 This workshop course offers students effective techniques for written and oral communication within the fields of business and industry, including key aspects of technical correspondence, report writing, oral communication, and the jobseeking process.
-Prerequisite(s): ENGL 103, 104, and third or fourth year standing or instructor's consent; fulfills departmental writing competency requirement.
+NB: Course fee.
+Required of corporate communication majors.
+Prerequisite(s): ENGL 103, 104; MCOM 191 and at least third year standing or instructor's permission.
 (3-0 or 3-0) MCOM 352 Online Journalism and Writing (3 sem. hrs.)
 A hands-on seminar that explores the style, format, technique and design of web writing - specifically related to online journalism.
 The course explores historical aspects, storytelling structures, design concepts, ethical issues, writing styles, and media concerns that affect online news websites.
 A course project creates and develops editions of an online news magazine that incorporates student-written articles and feature stories.
+NB: Lab fee.
+Fulfils corporate communication major writing requirement.
 Prerequisite(s): MCOM 231 and 251, or instructor's consent.
 (0-0; 3-0) MCOM 361 Screenwriting (3 sem. hrs.)
 This course introduces students to the history, art, and craft of cogent short-form film and television writing.
 It involves theoretical and applied components.
 Topics include: concept, conflict, and character development, writing treatments, structure and plot point crafting, genre considerations, theme and character dynamics, mood and stylistic concerns, etc. Selective scripts from the course may be used in advanced production courses.
 NB: Lab fee.

+Prerequisite(s): None.

-Prerequisite(s): MCOM 261 or instructor's consent.
-(3-0 or 3-0) MCOM 362 Playwriting (3 sem. hrs.)
+MCOM 362 Playwriting (3 sem. hrs.)

 A course in the art of structuring action and dialogue for the stage.
 Students study dramatic theory and "workshop," an original one-act play that is submitted in an approved format by the end of term.
 Plays from the class may be selected for staged readings.

 Cross-listed: THTR 325.